 - Position the cabinet.
 For upper cabinets I recommend a cabinet jack.

-- Use cabinet screws, like these GRK screws, to attach the cabinet.
+- Use cabinet screws to attach the cabinet.
 But, make sure to use the manufacturers specified length for a proper hold.

 4. How to attach cabinets to metal stud walls